SO(4,1) Yang-Mills theory of quantum gravity: The Theoretical Foundation of SO(4,1) Yang-Mills gravity

 \subsection{Strong Equivalence Principle}

 Equivalence principles are defining features of gravitational theories.
-Newton's theory included the Weak Equivalence Principle (WEP) where an object's weight was assumed to be proportional to its mass.
-Einstein then developed the equivalence principle named for him, the Einstein Equivalence Principle (EEP), which states that local experiments in free fall are independent of position and velocity.
-When strongly gravitating bodies are taken into account, the validity of the equivalence principles come into doubt however as internal structure may cause violations of WEP such as the (never observed) Nordtvedt effect \cite{Will:1993}.
+Newton's theory included the Weak Equivalence Principle (WEP) where an object's weight is proportional to its mass.
+Einstein developed the equivalence principle named for him, the Einstein Equivalence Principle (EEP), which states that local experiments in free fall are independent of position and velocity.
+When strongly gravitating bodies are taken into account, the validity of the equivalence principles come into doubt because internal structure violates WEP by, e.g., the (never observed) Nordtvedt effect \cite{Will:1993}.

 The Strong Equivalence Principle (SEP) is a natural extension of early equivalence principles.
 It has three conditions: (a) an object's weight is proportional to its mass (WEP) for self-gravitating bodies as well as test bodies, (b) the outcome of any local experiment is independent of the velocity of the (freely falling) apparatus, and (c) the outcome of any local experiment is independent of where and when in the universe it is performed \cite{Will:1993}.